jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-08-10-fraud-detection-part-1/index.md

 images: []
 cevo: 31
 docs: https://docs.google.com/document/d/1dmWCqay1fBfAjRwcdJvX3eJRXB44XYLE-5TGgayp8As
-description: Apache Flink is widely used for building real-time stream processing applications.
-On AWS, Amazon Managed Service for Apache Flink is the easiest option to develop a Flink app as it provides the underlying infrastructure.
-Re-implementing a solution from an AWS workshop, this series of posts discuss how to develop and deploy a fraud detection app using Kafka, Flink and DynamoDB.
-Part 1 covers local development using Docker while deployment via KDA will be discussed in part 2.
+description: Develop a fraud detection app locally on Docker with Kafka, Flink and DynamoDB, re-implementing a solution taken from an AWS workshop.
 ---

 [**UPDATE 2025-10-01**]